 How does it work?

-- Timeline gets recorded on automatically when Toggl Desktop is running on your computer and you have enabled the recording.
+- Timeline gets recorded on automatically when the Toggl Track desktop app is running on your computer and you have enabled the recording.

 - Records each website and program that you view for more than 10 seconds.